BirdsEyeAI/PipelineOracle/README.md

 # PipelineOracle
-Predictive analysis tool for eccomerce based datasets.
+Predictive analysis tool for eccomerce based datasets using AI.